Chamshron/TSPortfolio/README.md

 2. Framer Motion (animations)

 What I've Learned:
 1. Framer Motion & Tailwind CSS: I had centered the header using left-1/2 however, that meant the header component started at the center mark, the item was not centered itself.
 Using -translate-x-1/2 I was center the component however, when I used Framer Motion, the X value was reset so needed to set the x value to "-50%" to ensure the item was centered and not off-centre.
+Additionally, using group so that I can animate an icon seperately when a button is hovered over.

 Get the App Running:
 1. Within the portfolio folder, type into the terminal:npm install